anamendes23/github_workshop/Instructions.md

 Now you are ready to make a commit.
 Let's check our changes:\
 `git status`

-You should see your file in `green` because it was changed.
+You should see your file in `red` because that file was changed, but changes are not staged yet.
 Say you changed more files, but they don't belong in this current commit.
 Using `git status` helps you see if you may have changed something accidentally.\
 Another helpful command is:\
 `git diff <file name>`